Ukrainian Tech Market Overview 2021: 5,000 IT companies, 200,000 tech specialists, low rates

 Tech Talent Pool Overview: skills, salaries and more

-- The vast majority of tech talent and companies concentrate in Kyiv, Kharkiv, Lviv, and Odesa.
+- According to the Ukrainian Tech Market Overview, the vast majority of tech talent and companies concentrate in Kyiv, Kharkiv, Lviv, and Odesa.
 Different surveys conducted in 2018-2019 years show that 67% of IT specialists live in Kyiv, Kharkiv, and Lviv, and half of all Ukrainian tech companies are registered in Kyiv.
 Among the most actively developing midsize tech cities are Ivano-Frankivsk, Poltava, Vinnytsia, Zhytomyr, and Kremenchuk.

 - When it comes to frameworks and libraries in use, React.js, Node.js, and Angular.js are the top three in the popularity chart. .Net and Spring are the closest pursuers.